EmilyWebber/Banking-On-AI/Morning/README.md

 Please run each code cell in order, and **only once**, to avoid repeated operations.
 For example, running the same training job cell twice might create two training jobs, possibly exceeding your service limits.

+## Cloning this Repository
+Once you have started a Sagemaker notebook instance, you're going to clone this GitHub repository to that instance.
+This means that you will be able to read all of these files and run these commands from your notebook instance.

+1. Navigate to your notebook instance.
+Click 'New,' then 'Terminal.'

+2. Navigate to the 'Running' tab, and click on 'Terminal.'

+3. You'll see a black box with a blinking white cursor.
+That is the command line, or bash shell, for your notebook instance.
+Type 'pwd' to see where you are on the instance, and type 'ls' to see what folders are below you.

+4. Type 'cd SageMaker' to drop into the Sagemaker directory.
+Then type 'ls' to see what folders are in this directory.

+5. Now type 'git clone https://github.com/EmilyWebber/Banking-On-AI.git'.
+You should see some activity on the terminal after you enter this command.
+After the activity has completed, type 'ls' again to see what folders are now in this directory.
+If you see 'Banking-On-AI' in the list, you've cloned this repository to that instance!